What to Know About House Down Payment Gift Money

 If you are getting a loan through Fannie or Freddie, gifts can only be from your family members.
 This will include your close family members, along with cousins, aunts, and uncles, nieces, and nephews.

 Also included are stepfamily members, your in-laws, and foster or adopted relatives.
-Your partner or fiance is also covered for the purposes of these rules.
+These rules also cover your partner or fiance.

 An FHA loan has a similar rule but doesn’t allow gifts from nieces, nephews, or cousins.
 They do allow gifts from friends who have an interest in your life, however, and they also permit contributions from your employer, a labor union, government agencies, and charities.